xaprb/story/exampleSite/content/slides/apron/index.md

 ![](nasa-53884-unsplash.jpg)

-In this convenience layout, the first paragraph in the content (which can be an image, as in this case) will form the left column.
+This convenience layout illustrates a better way to do it.
+By adding the class `two-col-img-left`, the first paragraph in the content will become a lefthand column.

-The paragraph is floated left and sized to 50%, and should prevent wrapping around underneath it.
+An image in Markdown is wrapped in a paragraph, so you can simply begin a columnar layout with an image and the rest will work.

+- Test.
-Test.
+- Test.

-Test.
+- Test.

-Test.
+- Test.

 Test.